-I have recently been worried with the thoughts that if I am not baking, writing cards, or giving constant encouragement through material things that my fruit isn’t going to be evident.
+I have recently been worried that if I am not baking, writing, or constantly giving encouragement that my fruit isn’t going to be evident.
 I have also wondered if my light is shining as it should be.

-I heard this at the United Conference, “Jesus is more concerned with you being rather than doing.”
+Someone at the United Conference said, “Jesus is more concerned with you being rather than doing.”

-We’re always on the go, busy, thinking that the amount of things we’re doing defines who we are.
+We’re always busy on the go.
+We falsely believe that the things we’re doing define who we are.
 Jesus wants us to be focused on Him.
-When we’re focused on Him we are growing, being molded, and will have His fruit evident in our lives without thinking twice about it.
-It will be what comes out, because that’s what we’re being filled with.
-Our flesh and spirit are in constant war.
+When we’re focused on Him, we are growing, being molded, and will have the fruit of God’s Spirit evident in our lives.
+Jesus’ characteristics will be what comes out of us whenever we fill ourselves up with Him.
+Our flesh and spirits are in constant war.

 - Have meaningful time in the Bible and prayer daily

-- Invest in the friendships and things that point you closer to Christ, and set your soul more on fire for Him
+- Invest in the friendships and things that point you closer to Christ.
+These friendships and things will set your soul more on fire for Him.

 - Realize your weaknesses and pray about them